sahadnk72/sahadnk72.github.io/about.md

 ---

-My name is Sahad NK, I'm a security enthusiast with interest in bug bounty, penetration testing and red teaming.
+I'm a security enthusiast with interest in bug bounty, penetration testing and red teaming.
 Have developed  web-apps and helped vendors patch vulnerabilities.
-While I'm not making things, I'm breaking it.
+While I'm not making things, I'm breaking things.

 Contact me :